umwrit350sp17/Team-2/Team Charter.md

 III.
 I don't believe there will be many concerns if all group members keep in contact and track eachother's progress throughout the week.

 Rosalee:
+The only concern I have for this project is I will be applying to law schools during this period as well as taking 2 other writing classes.
+I think it wont be too much of a problem if we all just stay in contact.

 Kelsey:
 I. I am currently in 19 hours at the University of Mississippi and in Air Force ROTC, a demanding program.
 I also work on Writ 350 assignments during the weekend.
 I can schedule time to meet during the week, or schedule video conference sessions.